xiucz/bioinfonotebookxiucz/08_DNA/006_sam_bam_samtools.md

 + (b) The corresponding SAM file.
 The ‘@SQ’ line in the header section gives the order of reference sequences.
 Notably, r001 is the name of a read pair.
 According to FLAG 163 (=1 + 2 + 32 + 128), the read mapped to position 7 is the second read in the pair (128) and regarded as properly paired (1 + 2); its mate is mapped to 37 on the reverse strand (32).
 Read r002 has three soft-clipped (unaligned) bases.
 The coordinate shown in SAM is the position of the first aligned base.
 The CIGAR string for this alignment contains a P (padding) operation which correctly aligns the inserted sequences.
 Padding operations can be absent when an aligner does not support multiple sequence alignment.
 The last six bases of read r003 map to position 9, and the first five to position 29 on the reverse strand.
 The hard clipping operation H indicates that the clipped sequence is not present in the sequence field.
 The NM tag gives the number of mismatches.
 Read r004 is aligned across an intron, indicated by the N operation.

-+ (c) Simplified pileup output by SAMtools.
++ (c) Simplified pileup output by .
 Each line consists of reference name, sorted coordinate, reference base, the number of reads covering the position and read bases.
 In the fifth field, a dot or a comma denotes a base identical to the reference; a dot or a capital letter denotes a base from a read mapped on the forward strand, while a comma or a lowercase letter on the reverse strand.

 clipped alignment因为着在比对过程中，并没有用到全部的read的序列，read两段的序列被截取了（clip or trim）。如下表示，即为clip alignment。